Chart Color Schemes

 Infrastructure

-Woodville West has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Woodville West has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Notable projects include Findon Road Upgrade, St Clair Precinct Community Facility, Findon Railway Station Upgrade, and Woodville West Neighbourhood Renewal Development Plan Amendment (DPA).
-The following list details those most relevant.
+AreaSearch has identified 19 projects that could impact the area, with key ones being Findon Road Upgrade, St Clair Precinct Community Facility, Findon Railway Station Upgrade, and Woodville West Neighbourhood Renewal Development Plan Amendment (DPA).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.